 Tell your bank about your upcoming trip before you leave.
-Be sure to give the bank representative a list of all the countries you plan to visit.
+Be sure to give the bank a list of all the countries you plan to visit.
 This will prevent your bank from placing a block on your account because your transaction pattern has changed.
 If you plan to use a credit card issued by a credit union or other institution (e.g. American Express), contact that credit card company, too.

 While withdrawing large amounts of cash from an ATM will cut your total transaction costs significantly, you should never carry that cash in your wallet.
-Invest in a good money belt and wear your cash.
+Invest in a comfortable money belt and wear your cash.

 Be aware of your surroundings as you leave an ATM or bank.
 Thieves know where the money is.
 If possible, visit banks and ATMs during daylight hours.